27 KiB

 instead, after verifying the proof of work, it goes through the following functions

-is_blacklisted
+• is_blacklisted

-- transformed by
+• transformed by lists_to_set

-- this function converts any lists nested at any level in the data structure to tuples
+• this function converts any lists nested at any level in the data structure to tuples

-- there's literally no need for this for normal functioning of the server, so we could assume it's an important part of the solution. (this turns out to be correct)
+• there's literally no need for this for normal functioning of the server, so we could assume it's an important part of the solution. (this turns out to be correct)

-- processed by
+• processed by add_to_blacklist

-object instance recursively, handling dicts and object attributes along the way
+• this merges the user input with the Blacklist object instance recursively, handling dicts and object attributes along the way

 when something looks weird it's worth thinking about it because that can help greatly narrow the search space for a solution. in this case, we can assume that solutions would involve tuples somehow, because we're given this primitive that serves no other useful purpose than to produce tuples